 On an island overflowing with exceptional talent on both sides of the mixing board, to suggest that just one man was the most influential is perhaps absurd, but if you took a poll, Prince Buster would inevitably win by a wide margin.
-He remains synonymous with ska, while being equally important to rocksteady.
-From Judge Dread to rude reggae, Prince Buster has left his imprint across Jamaica's musical landscape, both as a singer and a producer.
+He was synonymous with ska, while being equally important to rocksteady.
+From Judge Dread to rude reggae, Prince Buster left his imprint across Jamaica's musical landscape, both as a singer and a producer.
 2-Tone wouldn't have existed without him, and by extension, neither would the third wave.
-And over 45 years after he first appeared on the music scene, Prince Buster was still making an impact.
+And many decades after he first appeared on the music scene, Prince Buster was still making an impact.

-1964 was just as prolific, as was the following year, and included such classics as "One Step Beyond," "Al Capone" (which broke the Top 20 in the U.K. two years later), "Burke's Law (arguably the blueprint for Eek-A-Mouse's distinctive vocal style), and many, many more.
+The year 1964 was just as prolific, as was 1965, and included such classics as "One Step Beyond," "Al Capone" (which broke the Top 20 in the U.K. two years later), "Burke's Law (arguably the blueprint for Eek-A-Mouse's distinctive vocal style), and many, many more.
 Blue Beat released three compilation albums of Prince Buster productions across 1964-1965.
-This trio of Fly Flying Ska, Pain in My Belly (the title-track is a Maytals' classic), and It's Burke's Law remain the definitive collection of Buster's work during this period.
-Amongst the classic included are Don Drummond's "Ska Town," Owen Gray's "River Jordan," the Maytals' smoking "Dog War," and of course, "Al Capone."
+This trio of Fly Flying Ska, Pain in My Belly (the title track is a Maytals' classic), and It's Burke's Law remain the definitive collection of Buster's work during this period.
+Among the classics included are Don Drummond's "Ska Town," Owen Gray's "River Jordan," the Maytals' smoking "Dog War," and of course, "Al Capone."

 In 1973, he stopped trying.
 Over the next 15 years, Buster remained silent, but allowed his legacy to speak for him.
 Across the '70s, he stocked the shelves with reissues, most featuring self-composed liner notes railing at the current state of music, and holding up his past work as proof.
 Even with the rise of 2-Tone, so indebted to him, the artist remained mute.
-Another decade passed before he would again stand before a mic.
+Another decade passed before he would again stand before a mike.
 With little warning, Prince Buster suddenly began to appear on-stage in the late '80s, and as a new decade began, toured Japan with the Skatalites as his backing group.
 He started recording again in 1992, and two years later also guested on the Skatalites' Hi Bop Ska album.
 Buster's own records were usually made in collaboration with Gaz Mayall, leader of the U.K. ska band the Trojans.
-However in 1997, he was joined again by the Skatalites for his contribution to Island Records' 40th anniversary album, Ska Island.
-The next year, Prince Buster re-entered the British charts for the first time in 31 years with a scintillating new version of "Whine and Grind." ~ Jo-Ann Greene, Rovi
+However, in 1997 he was joined again by the Skatalites for his contribution to Island Records' 40th anniversary album, Ska Island.
+The next year, Prince Buster reentered the British charts for the first time in over 30 years with a scintillating new version of "Whine and Grind."
+The new millennium found Prince Buster living in Miami and intermittently appearing at festivals in the U.K., Europe, the U.S., and Canada.
+His health deteriorating after a number of strokes, he died in Miami in September of 2016. ~ Jo-Ann Greene, Rovi